redrick99/ACTAM-OFFICIAL-2022/README.md

 </p>

 ## Introduction
 In music, in particular jazz, voicing is the vertical displacement of the notes in a chord.
 The goal of this web application is to propose an easy way to generate the most common voicing types.
-The project was developed for the courses **Advanced Coding Tools and Methodologies** and **Computer Music Representations and Models**, part the Master degree in [Music and Acoustic Engineering](https://suono.polimi.it/), based in [Politecnico di Milano](https://www.polimi.it/).
+The project was developed for the courses **Advanced Coding Tools and Methodologies** and **Computer Music Representations and Models**, part of the Master degree in [Music and Acoustic Engineering](https://suono.polimi.it/), based in [Politecnico di Milano](https://www.polimi.it/).

 ### Tools
 The tools that have been used to delevop the application are: